chadmorita/final-project-mockup/README.md

 ####Profile Page

 Users can navigate to the profiles of people attending the study sessions to learn more about each other.
+Courses are color coded to reflect the individual's confidence of understanding of the subject matter (Green: well understood, Yellow: some gaps in understanding, Red: limited knowledge).

 <img class="ui fluid centered image" src="/doc/profile.png">